axelvaldez/radical-companies/_posts/RADICAL COMPANIES/Blog/2022-06-29-radical-certs.markdown

  <p>The usual excuse of &ldquo;we don't share the data to protect employees&rdquo; does not apply since there are no employees who can be fired for voicing their feelings or anything untoward.
 Co-owners don't need &ldquo;protection&rdquo; from learning.
 People outside the company can look at the detail, ask questions, comment on conclusions and all co-owners can learn.</p>

 <h1 style="font-size:40px; font-family:Courier New, monospace; ">What Is the Anternative?</h1>
- <p>Surveys are fine for collecting data relatively quickly.
-They work when they are based on a given foundation and for a <span style="font-size:smaller; ">RADICAL</span> company this would be,</p>
+ <p>Surveys are fine for collecting data relatively quickly and they work when they are based on a given foundation.
+For a <span style="font-size:smaller; ">RADICAL</span> company this would be,</p>
   <table align="center">
    <tr>
     <td valign="middle" style="text-align:right; font-weight:bold; ">principles&nbsp;&nbsp;</td>